carlosascari/express-flash-notification/README.md

 ```

 In the case above, and in case you want to send multiple notifications you can disable the redirect by setting the third parameter to `false`
-You can also set a string and that will become the destination for the redirect

 ```javascript
 app.use('/get-busy', function(req, res, next){